 Hiring a copy editor can save you time and money

-The image of an old man hunched over reams of paper, red pen in hand, squinting through smudged glasses may be what you think of when you hear the term "copy editor."
+When you think of a copy editor, what image comes to mind?
+Perhaps you think of an old man hunched over reams of paper, red pen in hand, squinting through smudged glasses.
 This image comes from the days when publishing houses controlled the flow of writing from artist to audience.
-As technologies have continued to develop, that type of publishing has changed, but the importance of hiring a copy editor remains.

 Why should you hire a copy editor?

-Although most good writers know they have to revise and reread their writing once they've completed a rough draft, it's nearly impossible for them to catch every mistake.
-Their minds will often read what they think they wrote instead of what is actually on the paper.
-A stranger will always be more efficient because he or she does not have any emotional attachment to the work.
+Most good writers know they have to revise and reread their writing once they've completed a rough draft, but it's nearly impossible for them to catch every mistake.
+They will often read what they think they wrote instead of what is actually on the paper.
+Hiring a copy editor to act as an objective reader will always be more efficient because he or she does not have any emotional attachment to the work.

-Our copy editors are professionals who know exactly what slip-ups and mistakes to look for.
+Our copy editors are professionals who know exactly what slipups and mistakes to look for.
 Because they have not seen your document before, they can bring a fresh, sharp perspective to analyze each and every word, line, and phrase.
-Our professional copy editors will catch your mistakes and other problems you may have missed, and can also analyze your text as a whole for conciseness, clarity, flow, and style.
+Our professional copy editors will catch your mistakes and other problems you may have missed and can analyze your text as a whole for conciseness, clarity, flow, and style.

 Image source: Startup Stock Photos